It’s never too early to look at scholarships. Check out these scholarships for students to minimize or eliminate school debt.

 @collegescholarshipsandgrants

-This account not only posts scholarships, but also shares information about FAFSA and different forms of financial aid.
+This account posts scholarships and shares information about FAFSA and different forms of financial aid.

 @scholarshipmoneyforstudents

-This account not only posts scholarships specific to career paths but also days for scholarships workshops.
+This account posts scholarships specific to career paths and days for scholarship workshops.

 @seedsoffortune

-This is the official account of Seeds of Fortune, a non-profit organization that offers scholarships as well as information about financial literacy and internships.
+This is the official account of Seeds of Fortune, a non-profit organization that offers scholarships and information about financial literacy and internships.

 @collegeproprep

-This is the account for a student-led service that helps high-school students prepare for college with sessions about things such as college essays, resume review, and college application/scholarship questions.
+This is the account for a student-led service that helps high-school students prepare for college with sessions about college essays, resume reviews, and college application/scholarship questions.

 @kdcollegeprep

-This is account helps improve your test scores and offers test prep.
+This account helps improve your test scores and offers test prep.

 @PrepPremier

-This account posts about the ACT and SAT as well as information about improving test scores and college essays.
+This account posts about the ACT and SAT and information about improving test scores and college essays.

 @collegeprepguide